 I lost the path a time or two after this.
 I ended up on the road more than once.
 Pilgrims were scarce.
 I put it down to my early start and others lingering at the cross.
 The path, when I was on it, was stony, and steep in parts.
 It was separated from the road by a few feet of scrub.
 Bushes and general wilderness were on my right.
 Suddenly 15 metres in front of me was a dog.
 A big dog.
 Big as a pony.
 I stopped dead and he sized me up.
 I stood for a full minute.
 His eyes never left me.
-Where the hell where any other travellers.
+Where the hell were any other travellers.
 Ok, I’m going to go back up the trail.
 I turned around.
 Shit.
 Barely ten metres away there was another dog.
 Same size, same colour.
 Now what.
-Just at that around a bend behind the second dog came a young Korean guy.
+Just at that, around a bend, behind the second dog, came a young Korean guy.
 He was walking with poles and going pretty fast.
 Almost running.
 He just went around the second dog.

 ‘Hi’!
 I said ‘Good to see you.
 Let me walk along with you,’ I said.
 ‘Look at those dogs.
 Man they’re scary’